MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/overview.md

 * Microsoft is unable to run the continuous health evaluation tests on your app as the test credentials or test environment you provided have expired.

-* Microsoft sees or is made aware of critical security vulnerabilities in your app.
-These might endanger your users or the Microsoft Commercial Marketplace.
+* Microsoft sees or is made aware of critical security vulnerabilities in your app, which might endanger your users or the Microsoft Commercial Marketplace.

 * Microsoft is made aware of issues with your app by your users through any of Microsoft’s support channels.
-These issues include, but aren't limited to, spammy behavior, broken functionality, or unexpected user experience bugs and user interface bugs.
+The issues include, but aren't limited to, spammy behavior, broken functionality, or unexpected user experience bugs and user interface bugs.

-* Microsoft might unilaterally take cognizance of issues with your app highlighted by users by means of rating and reviews for your app.
+* Microsoft might unilaterally take cognizance of issues with your app highlighted by users with rating and reviews for your app.

 * Microsoft has identified commercial marketplace policy failures in your app as part of the continuous health evaluation of your app post publish.

 If Microsoft doesn't receive a suitable response from you, it'll reach out to you again, and might simultaneously remove your app to protect end users.
-If it hears back from you, and you confirm that issues are resolved and you've submitted an updated app for review, Microsoft will re-list your app when the app passes review.
+If Microsoft receives a response that your issues are resolved and you've submitted an updated app for review, Microsoft will re-list your app when the app passes review.

 **Microsoft might remove your app without prior notice (other than to inform you of that action) when:**